Loader gif

 Make sure to keep your business bank accounts separate from your personal checking or savings accounts.
 Commingling funds make it much harder to showcase your business expenses to the IRS if they ever ask.

 Track your income and expenses systematically so you can estimate your quarterly taxes and file your year-end return as well as maximize your deductions and tax savings.
-In addition, keep track of your so you can plan to pay your taxes on time.
+In addition, keep track of your cash flow so you can plan to pay your taxes on time.

 More to explore: